elifes/tomee/README.md

 # tomee sample code (JavaEE:JSF・CDI・JPA)
-No.1 login and logout (Form base login)
+No.1 login and logout (Form base login. not JDBC)

-No.2 ....
+No.2 login and logout: tomeelogin2 (Form base login. with JDBC for Postgresql)